akka/akka/akka-docs/src/main/paradox/stream/operators/ActorSink/actorRef.md

 Sends the elements of the stream to the given `ActorRef`.
 If the target actor terminates the stream will be canceled.
-When the stream is completed successfully the given `onCompleteMessage` will be sent to the destination actor.
+When the stream completes successfully the given `onCompleteMessage` will be sent to the destination actor.
-When the stream is completed with failure a the throwable that was signaled to the stream is adapted to the Actors protocol using `onFailureMessage` and then then sent to the destination actor.
+When the stream completes with failure the throwable that was signaled to the stream is adapted to the Actor's protocol using `onFailureMessage` and then sent to the destination actor.

 It will request at most `maxInputBufferSize` number of elements from upstream, but there is no back-pressure signal from the destination actor,